admpresales/uft-create-aos-account/README.md

 <b>You</b> are responsible for creating a new username in the excel spreadsheet prior to running.

-The script closes all open copies of Internet Explorer, than launches a new copy of IE to the AOS running on Nimbus Server
+The script closes all open copies of Internet Explorer, then launches a new copy of IE to the AOS running on Nimbus Server

+##### Prior to UFT renaming in 2019 was called uft-gui-create-aos-account